NIHBS Queen Rearing Group Scheme Aims and Objectives

 - The members will be able to continue queen rearing after the end of the scheme.

-- Excess queens will be raised in year one for donation to local keepers to raise the quality of their bees in the area.
+- Excess queens will be raised in year one for donations to local keepers to raise the quality of their bees in the area.

 - Queens will continue to be raised in year two with a view to distributing to the public.